sudhakar2700/Resume/README.md

 # Resume
  --I'M SUDHAKAR NAYAK

-  WEB DEVELOPER @ UX/UI DESIGNER
+ --WEB DEVELOPER @ UX/UI DESIGNER

  --I believe in hard work and a heavy attitude....

  --Works in efficient manner with the help of teammates...